Caizi jiaren: Influence and reception

-Song wrote that while Dream of the Red Chamber (Honglou meng) "cannot be regarded as a caizi-jiaren novel as such, there is little controversy about the influence of the caizi-jiaren characterization and theme on it".
-Robert E. Hegel in his review of The Chinese Novel at the Turn of the Century, wrote that Jean Duval's description of The Nine-tailed Turtle "makes the novel seem indebted to Haoqiu zhuan 好逑傳 and perhaps other works of the earlier caizi jiaren romantic tradition".
-Hegel elsewhere that The Carnal Prayer Mat (Rou putuan) was intended to satirize the imperial examination system and parody the patterns in caizi jiaren novels.

-Reception
+Although these caizi jiaren novels would carry on the whimsical elements of chuanqi fiction and reach an even wider audience than ever before, they were not always appreciated and well-respected in China; literati and Confucian intellectuals dismissed them as being vulgar (hence, they were often published under a pseudonym) and as "light-hearted romantic comedies", and in the early 20th-century, modern progressive writers also criticized these novels as being frivolous and escapist.
 Starr wrote that the novels of the genre "encountered a critical silence similar to that occluding red-light novels, though for apparently more 'objective' aesthetic reasons, after the genre was dismissed for its lack of imagination".

+The critical reception of these novels, however, saw a new light in the latter half of the 20th century and into the 21st century, when new scholarship on the subject began to appear in China and in the West.
+Scholars noted the playfulness of the writings, as well as the dynamic portrayal of the sexes and of the gender roles, and the dominance of the female protagonists in these novels.

+Further, Song wrote that "although the masterpiece Honglou meng [Dream of the Red Chamber] cannot be regarded as a caizi-jiaren novel as such, there is little controversy about the influence of the caizi-jiaren characterization and theme on it".
+Robert E. Hegel, in his review of The Chinese Novel at the Turn of the Century, wrote that Jean Duval's description of The Nine-tailed Turtle "makes the novel seem indebted to Haoqiu zhuan 好逑傳 and perhaps other works of the earlier caizi jiaren romantic tradition".
+Hegel elsewhere stated that The Carnal Prayer Mat (Rou putuan) was intended to satirize the imperial examination system and parody the patterns in caizi jiaren novels.